rudeboybert/MATH116/problem-sets.md

     + Due Thu 2/16 11am
 * **Homework:**
     + Accept email invitation to new assigment on DataCamp.
-    + Complete the DataCamp course "Introduction to R".
+    + Complete the DataCamp course <a target="_blank" class="page-link" href="https://www.datacamp.com/courses/free-introduction-to-r">"Introduction to R"</a>.
 * **Learning Goals:**
     + Getting familiar with working from command line and the R workflow.
     + Learn R-specific terminology.